sergenes/ble-interaction-ios/README.md

 - Combine usage
   - ViewModels expose `@Published` state for device lists, selection, and connection status.
   - Repository emits discovery/connection updates via Combine publishers that ViewModels subscribe to.
+  - Subjects used for state streams (Unidirectional streams):
+    - `CurrentValueSubject` is used for "stateful" streams (e.g., power state, scanning flag, current connection state, device details, discovered devices).
+It always holds and replays the latest value to new subscribers, which is ideal for UI that can appear/disappear and still needs the current snapshot immediately on subscribe.
+    - `PassthroughSubject` is used for transient, event-like data (e.g., inbound text messages).
+It does not retain the last value, preventing accidental replay of stale, one-off events when a view re-subscribes.
+  - Why this is good: pairing `CurrentValueSubject` for durable state with `PassthroughSubject` for ephemeral events provides clear semantics, avoids missing the latest state on new subscriptions, and prevents double-handling of one-off events.
   - SwiftUI views react to state changes automatically.
 - SwiftUI
   - Declarative UI with simple, focused screens: discovery list, details/interaction, splash/init.